 · North Wales Police & Community Trust grant scheme 113 applications and we are included in the shortlist of 6.
 This project is to add to the CCTV coverage in Chirk.
 Online voting is underway and each household can vote 4 times.
 Members encouraged to spread the word.
 JB asked to promote through the press.

-and Lodgevale ?
-CPR training opportunities also mentioned and all
+Lodgevale being considered.
+CPR training opportunities also

 142. TO DECIDE UPON APPEALS FOR FINANCIAL ASSISTANCE RECEIVED.